cisagov/XFD/backend/was/README.md

 ## Operator Usage

-The WAS software is intended to run inside a container.
-Operators should use Docker commands locally, or ECS task commands after the workload is deployed to AWS.
+The WAS software runs inside Docker containers, locally or on the WAS EC2 instance.
+ECS/serverless deployment is future work and is not part of the current operator workflow.

 Use `docker run` when starting a new one-off WAS report container.
 Use `docker exec -it` only when a WAS container is already running.